On this page

 For example, you can find Starbucks classed with everything from Specialty Retail to Hospitality, depending on the resource, and none of those industries is a perfect fit.
 In such cases, you can usually still scan such reports to see what other companies are listed, then research each of them further to decide if they are a close enough match.
 You would then need to gather the financials for the companies that seem the most comparable, calculate some ratios, and create your own industry benchmarks.

-Making these decisions about which companies and ratios to focus on isn't simple, but the effort will result in a more accurate understanding of the relative health of your target company than you can get from outside reports.
+Making such decisions about which companies and ratios to focus on isn't simple, but the effort will result in a more accurate understanding of the relative health of your target company than you can get from outside reports.

 Research is only half the battle!
-You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.
+You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Academic Writing for resources to help with paper structures, grammar, spelling, and more.

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.

 APA Style: APA style doesn't provide very detailed guidance on how to cite financial databases of the sort that you will likely be using.
 I'd suggest starting with the SFU Library guide to APA for Business Sources or the Citing Business Sources guide from McGill University.
 Also try our more general guide: APA Style.
-Other useful guides include Citing Sources (Duke University Libraries) and UBC's list of APA citation examples for business sources.
+See also UBC's guide to APA for "other" resources.